Berkeley-Data/SEN12MS/evaluation_assessment.md

-1. What the difference evaluation options are and what they mean.
+1. The difference evaluation options:
+- a.

+2.